-Students will have the opportunity to integrate content and knowledge of specific medical areas, such as surgical technology, or medical assisting through classroom preparation and clinical experience in a healthcare setting.
+In this honors level course, students will have the opportunity to integrate content and knowledge of specific medical areas, such as surgical technology, or medical assisting through classroom preparation and clinical experience in a healthcare setting.
 Student knowledge will be extended through practical application under the supervision of health care professionals.
 Students will finalize their career portfolio and present it for review and critique.